-- 2. Existing key employees and primary management officials shall be notified in writing that they shall either: - a.
-Complete a new application form that contains a Privacy Act notice; or, - b.
-Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
-The following notice shall be placed on the application form for a key employee or a primary official before that form is filled out by an applicant. - A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work. also, you may be punished by fine or imprisonment.
-(U.S. Code, title 18, section 1001.) - 4.
-The Tribe shall notify in writing existing key employees and primary management officials that they shall either:
+- 2. Existing key employees and primary management officials shall be notified in writing that they shall either: - (a) Complete a new application form that contains a Privacy Act Notice: or - (b) Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
+The following notice shall be place on the application form for a key employee or a primary official before that form is filled out by an applicant.

+A false statement on any part of your application may be grounds for not hire you, or for firing you after you begin work.
+Also, you may be punished for fine or imprisonment.
+(U.S. Code, Title 18, Section 1001.)

-- a.
-Complete a new application form that contains a notice regarding false statements; or, - b.
-Sign a statement that contains the notice regarding false statements.
+- 4. The Tribe shall notify in writing existing key employees and primary management officials that they shall either: - (a) Complete a new application form that contains a notice regarding false statements; or - (b) Sign a statement that contains the notice regarding false statements.

-C. Background Investigation
+C. Background Investigations

-- 1. The Tribe shall request from each primary management official and from each key employee all of the following information: - a.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth citizenship, gender, all languages (spoken or written); - b.
-Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - c.
-The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (1)(b) of this section; - d.
-Current business and residence telephone numbers; - e.
-A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses; - f.
-A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - g.
-The name and address of any licensing or regulatory agency with which the person has filed an application for license or permit related to gaming, whether or not such license or permit was granted; - h.
-For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and
+- 1. The Tribe shall request from each primary management official and from each key employee all of the following information: - (a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (b) Currently and for the previous 5 years; business and employment positions held, ownership interest in those businesses, business and residence addresses, and drivers license numbers; - (c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (1) (b) of this section; - (d) Current business and residence telephone numbers; - (e) A description of any existing and previous business relationships with Indian tribes, including ownership interest in those businesses; - (f) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (g) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (h) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any;

-- i.
-For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - j.
-For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (1)(h) or (1)(i) of this section, the criminal charge, the name and address of the court involved and the date and disposition; - k.
-The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - A current photograph; - m.
-Any other information the Tribe deems relevant; and, - n.
-Fingerprints consistent with procedures adopted by the Tribe according to 25 C.F.R. sec 522.2(h). - 2.
-The Tribe shall conduct an investigation sufficient to make a determination under subsection D. below.
+- (i) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - (j) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within ten years of the date of the application and is not otherwise listed pursuant to paragraph (1)(h) or (1)(i) of this section, the criminal charge, the name and address of the court involved and date and disposition; - (k) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (1) A current photograph; - (m) Any other information the Tribe deems relevant; and - (n) Fingerprints consistent with procedures adopted by the Tribe according to 25 C.F.R.
+522.2(h). - 2.
+The Tribe shall conduct an investigation sufficient to make a determination under subsection D below.
 In conducting a background investigation, the Tribe or its agent shall promise to keep confidential the identity of each person interviewed in the course of the investigation.